Veivel/monsieurrezan.com/note-to-self.md

 NOTE: Using Babel means you can't use next/fonts.

+6. New note

+Styled components and twin macro sucks.

 ## Other Dev Configurations

 1. React Responsive Carousel needs its css file to function properly.